Microservice-API-Patterns/LakesideMutual/README.md

 ## Frequently Asked Questions and Troubleshooting

-See our [FAQ](./FAQ.md) for more information on running the applications and IDE setup.
+See our [FAQ](./FAQ.md) for more information on running the applications and the [IDE instructions](./IDE_INSTRUCTIONS) page to get started with IntelliJ IDEA, Eclipse and Visual Studio Code.

 ## License